Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Real Data Application: Washington State expedited partner treatment trial

-We use data from the Washington State Community-Level Expedited Partner Treatment (EPT) Randomized Trial \citep{golden2015uptake} to illustrate our method.
+We use data from the Washington State Community-Level Expedited Partner Treatment (EPT) Randomized Trial \citep{golden2015uptake} to illustrate our method and compare it with conventional mixed models.
 The trial evaluated whether EPT, which treats the partners of individuals with sexually transmitted infections without requiring a medical evaluation, reduces chlamydia and gonorrhea rates.
-The dataset includes 167,989 individuals across 22 clusters, 4 sequences, and 5 time points.
+The dataset includes 167,989 individuals across 22 clusters (local health jurisdictions), 4 sequences, and 5 time points.
 We excluded 6,830 individuals (approximately $4\%$) with missing values in variables required for the analysis, including cluster ID, time, treatment assignment, and outcome, resulting in a final analytic sample of 161,159 individuals.
 The effect of interest is the difference in chlamydia rates.

-We apply the proposed method to the data under the assumption of an instantaneous treatment (IT) effect.
-The working model includes categorical time effects and assumes an exchangeable working correlation structure.
-We compare the resulting estimates to those from two linear mixed models, both of which include categorical time as a fixed effect but differ in their random effect structures: (1) a random intercept for cluster (LMM-1), and (2) a random intercept for cluster along with a random time effect nested within cluster (LMM-2).

 We observe substantial variation in baseline cluster size, ranging from 30 to 991 individuals.
 Moreover, baseline cluster size is moderately correlated with crossover time (Pearson’s correlation coefficient = –0.31), suggesting that it may be imbalanced.
 Importantly, we do not use outcome data to determine whether or how baseline cluster size should be adjusted for in the analysis.

-We compare with the same linear mixed models with the addition of baseline cluster size.
+We apply the proposed method to the data under an instantaneous treatment (IT) effect model.
+The working model includes categorical time effects and uses an exchangeable working correlation structure.
+We compare the resulting estimates to those from two linear mixed models, both of which include categorical time and log baseline cluster size as fixed effects but differ in their random effect structures: (1) a random intercept for cluster (LMM-1), and (2) a random intercept for cluster along with a random time effect nested within cluster (LMM-2).
+For the mixed models, we report both model-based confidence intervals and percentile bootstrap confidence intervals.
+The bootstrap confidence intervals were computed from the 2.5th and 97.5th percentiles of the bootstrap distribution.
+(An analysis not adjusted for baseline cluster size is presented in Section 8 of the Supplementary Material.)